-The College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and /or the ADA.
+The College has adopted an internal grievance process providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and/or the ADA.
+The College will not retaliate against anyone who files a grievance in good faith or cooperates in the investigation of a grievance.

-Catalog Effective November 12, 2022 Publication Date: October 1, 1996 Any person who believes she/he has been subjected to discrimination on the basis of disability, including disagreements regarding requested accommodations, may file a g r i e v a n c e pursuant to the procedure outlined below.
-The College will not retaliate a g a i n s t anyone who files a grievance in good faith or cooperates in the investigation of a grievance.
+Any person who believes she/he has been subjected to discrimination on the basis of disability, including disagreements regarding requested accommodations, may file a grievance pursuant to the grievance process outlined here:

-For more complete information regarding the general grievance procedure, please see the subsequent section in the catalog.

-Procedure

-Grievances must be submitted to the ADA Compliance Coordinator, as indicated at section 1 of the policy.
-Grievances must be submitted to the ADA Compliance Coordinator, within thirty (30) days of the date the person filing the grievance becomes aware of the alleged discriminatory action.
+- 1. Grievances must be submitted to their Campus Director, as indicated in the Catalog Addendum.
+Grievances must be submitted to the Campus Director within thirty (30) days of the date the person filing the grievance becomes aware of the alleged discriminatory action. - 2.
 A complaint must be in writing, containing the name and address of the person filing it.
-The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.

-The ADA Compliance Coordinator (or her/his trained designee) shall investigate the complaint and afford all interested persons an opportunity to submit relevant evidence.
-The Complainant may also present witnesses relative to the complaint.
-The ADA Compliance Coordinator will maintain the files and records relating to such grievances.

-All reasonable efforts will be made to provide a written determination to the student or applicant within 30 days after its filing.
-If a written determination cannot be made within 30 days of the complaint's filing, the ADA Compliance Coordinator will so advise the student and provide an update as to the status of the investigation.
-The student may also contact the ADA Compliance Coordinator to inquire as to the status of the investigation at reasonable intervals.

-The person filing the grievance may appeal the decision of the ADA Compliance Coordinator by writing to Frank Trieu, the Director of Compliance, 802 SE Everett Mall Way, Suite A, Everett, WA 98208, (425) 336-5123 x 800 within 15 days of receiving the ADA Compliance Coordinator's decision.
-The Director of Compliance shall issue a written decision in response to the appeal no later than 30 days after its filing.

-The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U. S. Department of Education's Office for Civil Rights and/or a similar state agency.
+The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought. - 3.
+The Campus Director shall investigate the complaint and afford all interested persons an opportunity to submit relevant evidence.
+The Complainant may also present witnesses relevant to the complaint.
+The Campus Director will maintain the files and records relating to such grievances. - 4.
+All reasonable efforts will be made to provide a written determination to the student or applicant within thirty (30) days after its filing.
+If a written determination cannot be made within 30 days of the complaint's filing, Campus Director will so advise the student and provide an update as to the status of the investigation.
+The student may also contact the Campus Director to inquire as to the status of the investigation at reasonable intervals. - 5.
+The person filing the grievance may appeal the decision of the Campus Director by writing to the ADA Compliance Coordinator and Director of Compliance, Frank Trieu, at 802 SE Everett Mall Way, Suite A, Everett, WA 98208, or at frank@evergreenbeauty.edu, within fifteen (15) days of receiving the Campus Director's decision.
+The ADA Compliance Coordinator/Director of Compliance shall issue a written decision in response to the appeal no later than thirty (30) days after its filing. - 6.
+The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U. S. Department of Education's Office for Civil Rights and/or a similar state agency. - 7.
 The College will take all steps to prevent recurrence of any harassment or other discrimination and to correct discriminatory effects where appropriate.